adrianxit/Pensamento-Cumputacional/README.md

-# Pensamento-Cumputacional
+# site-turma-criativa
-Atividades do 1°A
+Atividades do 2°A